WGBH-MLA/openvault3/app/views/collections/cooking.md

 In 1986, a young Martha Stewart appeared for the first and only time on WGBH in a Thanksgiving special entitled _Holiday Entertaining with Martha Stewart_.

-Finally, in 1993, WGBH launched a new series, _Cooks Tour_, with host Yara Roberts which explored international cuisine, such as Brazilian, Indian, Vietnamese, and other culinary traditions.
-Yara Roberts was a Brazilian chef and cookbook author.
-This 10-part series launched with the pilot _Brazilian Style_.
+In 1990, WGBH created a pilot program, _Cook's Tour_, hosted by Sheryl Julian, cookbook author and food writer for _The Boston Globe_.
+The pilot explored Brazilian cuisine with chef Yara Roberts and her mother.
+The subsequent 10-part series _Cook's Tour_ explored international cuisines, such as Indian, Vietnamese, Russian, and other culinary traditions, and premiered in 1993.
+Series host Yara Roberts was a Brazilian chef and cookbook author.

 ## The French Chef